rohrerj/scion/doc/dev/design/FABRID.rst

 Our proposed design and implementation of FABRID allows for incremental deployment at router- and AS-level, i.e., some AS operators may want to deploy FABRID while others do not, and those who do may only want to deploy it on a subset of border routers.
-This allows for a smooth migration, during wich an AS can test-wise update some border routers and verify that everything works as intended.
+This allows for a smooth migration, during which an AS can test-wise update some border routers and verify that everything works as intended.
 However, allowing for incremental deployment can lead to the situation in which an endhost may not have any forwarding path available for which every on-path AS supports FABRID.
 In such a situation, the endhost's traffic is still forwarded along that inter-domain path, but FABRID's intra-domain forwarding guarantees only apply to the FABRID-enabled ASes.